 |University of Arkansas at Little Rock|

 |Policy Name: Sexual Harassment|

-|Policy Number: 201.1|
+|Policy Number: 201.2|

-Therefore, the policy of the University of Arkansas at Little Rock is that members of the University community neither commit nor condone sexual harassment in any form.
-This prohibition applies equally to male and female staff, faculty, and students, to all other persons on premises subject to University control, and to those engaged to further the interests of the University.
+All individuals should be able to work and study in an environment unfettered by any form of sexual discrimination.
+The University of Arkansas at Little Rock explicitly condemns sexual harassment as a violation of an individual’s human rights and dignity and as a form of discrimination based upon sex.
+Members of the university community neither commit nor condone sexual harassment in any form.
+This prohibition applies equally to male and female staff, faculty and students, to all other persons on premises subject to university control and to those engaged to further the interests of the university.

 Employees and students who engage in sexual harassment will be subject to applicable disciplinary processes.
 Sexual harassment is unlawful and may also subject those who engage in it to civil and criminal penalties.

-Although sexual harassment often takes place when the people involved have unequal power (as between a supervisor and employee or between a teacher and student), sexual harassment also occurs between people who have equal power and status in the University community (as between students or between co-workers).
-The purpose of the University of Arkansas at Little Rock’s sexual harassment policy is to educate members of the University community about the harms caused by sexual harassment and about behaviors which constitute harassment based on an individual’s sex or gender.
-Finally, and most importantly, the purpose of this policy is to eradicate sexual harassment within the University community.
+Although sexual harassment often takes place when the people involved have unequal power (as between a supervisor and employee or between a teacher and student), sexual harassment also occurs between people who have equal power and status in the university community (as between students or between co-workers).
+The purpose of the University of Arkansas at Little Rock’s sexual harassment policy is to educate members of the university community about the harms caused by sexual harassment and about behaviors which constitute harassment based on an individual’s sex or gender.
+Finally, and most importantly, the purpose of this policy is to eradicate sexual harassment within the university community.

 Sexual Harassment Defined

 Sexual harassment is defined as unwanted, unwelcome, inappropriate or irrelevant sexual or gender-based activities or comments when: